idsc-frazzoli/tensor/README.md

 ---

-The tensor library features an implementation of `Quantity`, i.e. numbers with physical units, for the purpose of demonstration and testing.
+The tensor library implements `Quantity`, i.e. numbers with physical units, for the purpose of demonstration and testing.
-The implementation of `Quantity` is not part of the core API.
-Several algorithms work for scalars of type `Quantity`.
+Several algorithms are verified to work with scalars of type `Quantity`.

     Tensor matrix = Tensors.fromString( //
         "{{60[m^2], 30[m*rad], 20[kg*m]}, {30[m*rad], 20[rad^2], 15[kg*rad]}, {20[kg*m], 15[kg*rad], 12[kg^2]}}", //